mangdangroboticsclub/MiniPupperDocs/docs/guide/AssembleMiniPupper2Pro.rst

 * You can download the pre-built image files from  `Mini Pupper pre-built images <https://drive.google.com/drive/folders/175PWfA3oIgC565D_2thNbvp9qQf6Y6-V>`_

-※ “xxx_stanford**.img” means the image is for Ubuntu 22.04 version.
+※ “v2Pro_stanford**.img” means the image is for Ubuntu 22.04 version.

 * The picture below is the custom carry board.